darkpencil1/darkpencil1/README.md

 - 👋 Hi, I’m @darkpencil1
-- 👀 I’m interested in ...React, NodeJs and web design
+- 👀 I’m interested in ...NextJs, NodeJs and web design
 - 📫 How to reach me ... send me a msg here on GitHub :)